sidtum/RoadSafe/README.md

 # RoadSafe 🚗

-RoadSafe is an advanced computer vision system that detects vehicular accidents in real-time using CCTV footage and automatically alerts authorities to reduce emergency response times.
+RoadSafe is a computer vision model that can detect vehicular accidents in real-time using CCTV footage and automatically alerts authorities to reduce emergency response times.

 ## 🎯 Features